DANTON BOLLER BIO

 Danton served as music director/arranger and bassist for Kat Edmonson on Austin City Limits “Norah Jones/ Kat Edmonson” Season 38 Episode 8.
 He also co-produced Edmonson’s highly lauded release on Sony records, Way Down Low, with Al Schmidt (Frank Sinatra, Paul McCartney, Henry Mancini).

-Danton is seen in the film and heard on the sound track of Can You Ever Forgive Me? starring Melissa McCarthy, performing with Mx Justin Vivian Bond.
+Currently, Danton can be seen performing in the HBO documentary film Taylor Mac’s 24-Decade History of Popular Music.
+He also appears on screen in the film Can You Ever Forgive Me? starring Melissa McCarthy, in a performance scene with Mx Justin Vivian Bond.

 Danton’s 2023 release SPACE showcases his original compositions, arranging and producing.
 This debut album on his newly formed ONBO Records label features fellow Roy Hargrove Quintet alumni Justin Robinson, Willie Jones III, and Tadataka Unno, with the addition of John Ellis, Jeremy Wilms, and Yusuke Yamamoto.